mlab817/faqs/src/philippine-rural-development-project/what-is-prdp's-second-additional-financing-with-e.u.-co-financing-grant-(af2-eu).md

 ---
  title: What is PRDP’s second additional financing with E.U.
 Co-Financing Grant (AF2-EU)?

-tags: ["prdp","second","additional","financing","eu","cofinancing","grant","afeu"]

  ---

-### Philippine Rural Development Project
+## Philippine Rural Development Project

-## What is PRDP’s second additional financing with E.U.
+# What is PRDP’s second additional financing with E.U.
 Co-Financing Grant (AF2-EU)?

  - On June 17, 2021, the Board of Executive Directors of the International Bank for Reconstruction and Development (IBRD) of the World Bank approved the $280 million Second Additional Financing with EUR18.3 million E.U.
 Co-financing grant.